sup/documentation/content/en/agent/kubernetes/daemonset_setup.md

     (...)
     ```

-2. Mount the Docker socket or `/var/log/pods`
+2. Mount the Docker socket or logs directories (`/var/log/pods` and `/var/lib/docker/containers` if docker runtime)

 The Agent has two ways to collect logs: from the Docker socket, and from the Kubernetes log files (automatically handled by Kubernetes).